survivejs/webpack-book/manuscript/03_introduction.md

 In case you know webpack well already, there is still something in the book for you.
 Skim through it and see if you can pick up new techniques.
 Read especially the summaries at the end of the chapters and the conclusion chapter.

-T> You can find [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that complement the book.
-Consider going through the set for a quick overview and then delve into the book to understand the ideas in greater detail.

 ## Book Versioning

 Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there's a versioning scheme in place.
 Release notes for each new version are maintained at the [book blog](http://survivejs.com/blog/).
 That should give you a good idea of the major changes between versions.